TheresAFewConors/Sooty/README.md

   - All code modifications, enhancements or additions must be done through a pull request.
   - Once reviewed and merged, contibutors will be added to the ReadMe

+Found a Bug?
+Show Me!

+ #### Bugs and Issues
+ - If an issue / bug is found please open a ticket in the issue tracker.
+State the issue first, and how to recreate it if necessary.
+ - I will assign myself / another commenter to that case and work on fixing it asap.

 ## Changelog